 What Happens After Removal?

 By the time the gastric balloon is removed, about 6 months after the insertion, the patient has typically lost a significant amount of weight.
 The next 6 months of the program are focused on maintenance of the new weight and eating habits.
-Diet and exercise are both key, leading to continued weight loss and ongoing weight management.
+Diet and exercise are both keys, leading to continued weight loss and ongoing weight management.

-The patient works with a dietitian and support programs for up to a year after the balloon is placed.
+The patient works with a dietitian and supports programs for up to a year after the balloon is placed.
 This serves to reinforce the work that has been done.
 While the balloon treatment initiated the weight loss, the new habits formed by the treatment are what allow the patient to keep the weight off.

 Is This Better Than the Alternatives?